luna0923/MOVIE-APP-/README.md

 A slick, responsive **Netflix UI clone** built with **React**.
 It features dynamic movie carousels, user authentication, and a fully immersive movie streaming vibe — powered by real-time data from an external API.

 ---

-Note:
-This site is currently under construction.
-I have submitted an appeal regarding the Google warning, “The warning appears to have been triggered due to similarities with the Netflix interface.
-This project is for educational purposes only”.
-I have verified through Top Scan that there is no malicious content or harmful data in the project.
-I’m awaiting Google’s review and approval to remove the warning.
-Meanwhile, you can run the project locally using npm start to explore it.

----
 ## Features

 - Beautiful, Netflix-like UI